apache/airflow/BREEZE.rst

 - **WSL 2 Filesystem Performane** :
-    Accessing the host Windows filesystem incurs a performance penalty, it is therefore reccomended to do development on the Linux filesystem.
+    Accessing the host Windows filesystem incurs a performance penalty, it is therefore recommended to do development on the Linux filesystem.
     E.g. Run "`cd ~`" and create a development folder in your Linux distro home and git pull the Airflow repo there.